 Guidelines for quarantine

-If you are arriving from abroad, you will need to follow some important public health guidelines.
-This guide will help you prepare.
+If you are travelling to Montreal from outside Canada, you will need to follow some important public health regulations.

 Being in quarantine means you must self-isolate in one location for the 14-day duration.
 During this period, you must: